sttp/Specification/Sections/Commands.md

 Upon reception of the `NoOp` command from a sender, the receiver will send a `Succeeded` response for the `NoOp` command with an empty payload.

-After sending an `NoOp` command to the receiver, the sender will be waiting for a `Succeeded` response from the receiver; if the sender does not receive a response in a timely fashion (time interval controlled by configuration), the sender will disconnect.
+After sending a `NoOp` command to the receiver, the sender will be waiting for a `Succeeded` response from the receiver; if the sender does not receive a response in a timely fashion (time interval controlled by configuration), the sender will disconnect.
 If the sender uses a client-style socket, the sender should reestablish the connection cycle.

 Upon reception of a `Succeeded` response for the `NoOp` command from the receiver, the sender should consider the connection valid and reset the timer for the next `NoOp` test.